aristotelissifakis/Application-development-methodologies/README.md

 # Application-development-methodologies
-Some Java exercises I wrotin order to understand the subject of Object Oriented Programming
+Some Java exercises I wrote in order to understand the subject of Object Oriented Programming.
+These were given to me to train my self while attending the course of Application development methodologies at my University